 Common Knife Myths Conclusion

-Finally, one must always remember the underlying fact is that while knives are dangerous weapons, that does not make them hard to use, whether you are using knives for hunting or anything else.
+Finally, one must always remember the underlying fact is that while a survival knife is a dangerous weapons, that does not make them hard to use, whether you are using knives for hunting or anything else.
 By breaking down the most common knife myths, hopefully this will lead to more people feeling less fearful about knives.
 In particular and most importantly, using them a lot more carefully than they did in the past.
 That is the main pointer that everyone should keep in mind, to be able to learn from the past.